Cover photo credit: Alan Dextrase

 Be a good steward

-• Private land owners have a very important role to play in species recovery.
-If you find an Eastern Sand Darter in a watercourse on or adjacent to your property, you may be eligible for stewardship programs that support the protection and recovery of species at risk and their habitats.
+Private land owners have a very important role to play in species recovery.
+If you find species at risk on your land, you may be eligible for stewardship programs that support the protection and recovery of species at risk and their habitats.
+Learn more about the Species at Risk Stewardship Program.

 Report illegal activity